 Item Description DPD Delay Time after which the IPsec tunnel functionality is tested.
 DPD Timeout The period during which device waits for a response.
 Authenticate Mode Specifies the means by which the router authenticates: Pre-shared key - Sets the shared key for both sides of the tunnel.
 X.509 Certificate - Allows X.509 authentication in multiclient mode.
 (Local) Pre-shared Key Specifies the shared key (local for IKEv2) for both sides of the tunnel.
-The prerequisite for entering a key is that you select preshared key as the authentication mode.
+The prerequisite for entering a key is that you select pre-shared key as the authentication mode.
 Remote Pre-shared Key Specifies the remote shared key (for IKEv2) for both sides of the tunnel.
-The prerequisite for entering a key is that you select preshared key as the authentication mode.
+The prerequisite for entering a key is that you select pre-shared key as the authentication mode.
 CA Certificate Certificate for X.509 authentication.
 Remote Certificate \ PubKey Certificate for X.509 authentication or PubKey for public key signature authentication.
-Local Certificate \ PubKey Certificate for X.509 authentication or PubKey for public key signature authentication.
+Local Certificate \setminus PubKey Certificate for X.509 authentication or PubKey for public key sig- nature authentication.
 Local Private Key Private key for X.509 authentication.
 Local Passphrase Passphrase used during private key generation.
-Revocation Check Certificate revocation policy: • if possible - Fails only if a certificate is revoked, i.e. it is explicitly known that it is bad. • if URI defined - Fails only if a CRL/OCSP URI is available, but certificate revocation checking fails, i.e. there should be revocation information available, but it could not be obtained. • always - Fails if no revocation information is available, i.e. the certificate is not known to be unrevoked.
+Revocation Check Certificate revocation policy: if possible - Fails only if a certificate is revoked, i.e. it is explicitly known that it is bad. if URI defined - Fails only if a CRL/OCSP URI is available, but certificate revocation checking fails, i.e. there should be revocation information available, but it could not be obtained. always - Fails if no revocation information is available, i.e. the certificate is not known to be unrevoked.
 User's Up Script 1 Custom script, executed when the IPSec tunnel is established.
+Not available for ICR-3241(W)-1ND routers.
 User's Down Script 1 Custom script, executed when the IPSec tunnel is closed.
+Not available for ICR-3241(W)-1ND routers.
 Debug Choose the level of logging verbosity from: silent , audit , control (default), control-more , raw , private (most verbose including the private keys).
 See Logger Configuration in strongSwan web page for more details.

-Table 36: IPsec Tunnel Configuration
+Table 39: IPsec Tunnel Configuration